cmosgh/express-api-example/README.md

 # Sample express api

-Just a sample Express api.
+Just a sample Express api that uses typeorm for its entities and typedi as dependency injection library.

 Sample _.env_: